checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 [checkly-agent] No jobs.
 Waiting..
 ```

 8) Start additional agents as required.
-A single agent is fine for testing but multiple agent containers are recommended for redundancy.
-These agent containers should be on different hosts or nodes.
+While a single agent is fine for testing, we recommend running multiple agent containers across several hosts/nodes for redundancy and performance.

 9) Refresh the private locations page in the Checkly app and you will see a count of the number of running agents.